Pärnu in Winter: 4 Famous Sights Transformed

 Four hours.
 No more, and, thanks to Lux Express’s punctuality, no less.
-That’s all the time I had to visit Pärnu in February.
+That’s all the time I had to visit Pärnu in winter (February 2017).
 Visiting a beach resort town in winter was probably one of the craziest things that I’ve done but I didn’t know if I was going to pass that way again.
 Hence, I broke the bus ride from Riga to Tallinn up for an additional two euros to stretch my legs.

 If you feel like taking just a short break from sunbathing in the summer, however, you can easily complete this in half a day.
 I found that when you take away the sun and the sun-seeking tourists, you’re left with just a handful of sights.
 However, they also happen to be some of Estonia’s most important historical places.